Principal bundles under reductive groups: The splitting theorem

-The following lemma is a modified form of \cite[Lemma~4.4.5]{O11}.
-It was there assumed that $\End_\sC(\I) = k$, but there was a less stict condition on the objects than positivity.
-The first two paragraphs of the proof of \cite[Lemma~4.4.5]{O11} concern the reduction to the positive case, and are irrelevant here.
-The remaining three paragraphs may be applied unmodified to prove Lemma~\ref{l:liftsplit}.
+The following lemma is a modified form of \cite[4.4.5]{O11}.
+It was there assumed that $\End_\sC(\I) = k$, but there was a less strict condition than positivity of the objects, and the result was proved in a slightly sharper form with ``right quasi-inverse'' replaced by ``right inverse''.
+The proof given there also applies here, with the modifications indicated below.
+Note that what are here written $\MOD_G(k)$ and $\Mod_G(k)$ were written $\REP_k(G)$ and $\Rep_k(G)$ in \cite{O11}.
+By a right quasi-inverse to a $k$\nd tensor functor is meant a right inverse up to tensor isomorphism.

-\begin{lem} Let $\sC$ and $\sD$ be essentially small $k$\nd tensor categories in which every object is positive.
+\begin{lem} Let $\sC$ and $\sD$ be essentially small $k$\nd tensor categories with every object positive.
 Suppose that $\End_\sC(\I)$ is a henselian local $k$\nd algebra with residue field $k$.
-Then any lifting $\sD \to \sC$ along the projection $Q:\sC \to \overline{\sC}$ of a faithful $k$\nd tensor functor $\sD \to \overline{\sC}$ factors up to tensor isomorphism through some right inverse to $Q$. \end{lem}
+Then any lifting $\sD \to \sC$ along the projection $Q:\sC \to \overline{\sC}$ of a faithful $k$\nd tensor functor $\sD \to \overline{\sC}$ factors up to tensor isomorphism through some right quasi-inverse to $Q$. \end{lem}

-The following is the splitting theorem which will be used, together with some of the well-known properties\ of Tannakian categories and fibre functors, to prove the main theorem of the next section.
+\begin{proof} The first three paragraphs of the proof of \cite[Lemma~4.4.5]{O11} concern the reduction to the quasi-inverse and positive cases, and are irrelevant here.
+If $E:\sD \to \sC$ is the lifting, the remaining two paragraphs may be applied here, provided that $P$ is replaced by $Q$, and the following modifications are made.
+In the fourth paragraph, replace the second-last sentence by ``Since each object of $\sB$ and $\sD$ is positive, so also is each object of $\widetilde{\sD}$''.
+In the fifth paragraph, replace ``$\Rep_k(G)$'' by $\Mod_G(k)$'', the ``$= k$'' in ``$\End_{\sF_R}(\I) = k$'' and ``$R^G = \Hom_G(k,R) = k$'' by ``is a henselian local $k$\nd algebra with residue field $k$'', and the reference to Lemma~4.4.4 by a reference to Lemma~\ref{l:Dextend}. \end{proof}

-\begin{thm} Let $\sC$ be an essentially small $k$\nd tensor category with every object positive such that $\End_\sC(\I)$ is a henselian local $k$\nd algebra with residue field $k$.
-Then the projection $Q:\sC \to \overline{\sC}$ has a right inverse, unique up to tensor isomorphism.
-If $V$ is such a right inverse, then any $k$\nd tensor functor functor $T$ from an essentially small $k$\nd tensor category to $\sC$ with $QT$ faithful factors up to tensor isomorphism through $V$, and such a factorisation is unique up to tensor isomorphism. \end{thm}
+\begin{thm} Let $\sC$ be an essentially small $k$\nd tensor category with every object positive.
+Suppose that $\End_\sC(\I)$ is a henselian local $k$\nd algebra with residue field $k$.
+Then the projection $Q:\sC \to \overline{\sC}$ has a right quasi-inverse.
+If $U$ is such a right quasi-inverse, and $\sD$ is an essentially small rigid $k$\nd tensor category, then any $k$\nd tensor functor $T:\sD \to \sC$ with $QT$ faithful factors up to tensor isomorphism through $U$, and such a factorisation is unique up to tensor isomorphism. \end{thm}